I want to make every moment I have count. I am proud to do all I can to raise money and awareness for Brain Research UK

 London EC4R 1BE

 Please be sure to give us your contact details so that we know who the gift is from and details of your fundraising activity, if applicable.
+Don't forget to include your signed cheque (if that applies).

 No matter how big or small, your legacy gift will be most valued and will help ensure we can continue to fund essential research in the future.